beosro/security_camera/README.md

 --- | --- | ---
 AWAY_MODE | 1 or 0 | 0 turns off motion detection and alerts.

+Point a web browser at the web server running on the security camera box to see a stream of images.

 ## Configuration

 Copy `params-example.cfg` to `params.cfg`.
 Open with a text editor and modify to suit your environment.

+Copy `index.html` to the document root of your web server.

 ## About the Author